Finding An ADHD Doctor For Diagnosis & Treatment

 Attention-deficit/hyperactivity disorder, or ADHD, can be defined as a neurological condition that often has a significant impact on the brain and central nervous system.
-While many may be aware that ADHD usually affects one’s ability to focus, there tend to be misconceptions surrounding this condition, and it can be underdiagnosed.
+While many may be aware that ADHD usually affects one’s ability to focus, there tend to be misconceptions surrounding this condition, and ADHD can be underdiagnosed.
 Some children with ADHD may be branded as “problems” by teachers and parents who fail to understand the signs of the condition and the seriousness ADHD can entail.
 As a result, there can be a high level of comorbidity between ADHD and other mental health concerns, such as depression, anxiety, and low self-esteem.
-Many professionals can address these mental health conditions, including psychologists, psychiatrists, nurse practitioners, licensed therapists, and more.
+Many professionals, some traditionally considered doctors, can address these mental health conditions, including psychologists, psychiatrists, nurse practitioners, licensed therapists, and more.

 A woman in a pink shirt sits next to a female specialist in a white coat and looks at the paperwork that is being shown to her with a serious expression.